KarolHenriques/SO_Project/README.md

 The above command will launch the server in the 8080 port and it will start listening to the client's requests.

 ## Code Structure

+This is a C program implementing a simple static file web server that serves files in response to HTTP GET requests.
+It includes functions for handling error messages, logging requests and responses to disk, and dealing with signals for child processes that end abruptly.
+The program reads incoming HTTP requests and sends responses back to the client.
+It also includes a list of file extensions and their corresponding MIME types for serving different types of files.

 - Only handles GET requests